rust-lang/rfcs/text/0000-stable-wakers.md

 # Prior art
 [prior-art]: #prior-art

-The non-API-breaking method is one of [`stabby`](https://github.com/ZettaScaleLabs/stabby)'s attempted techniques at providing `StableWaker`, discarded due to the difficulty of accessing `core::task::RawWakerVTable`'s original fields and the fact that it doesn't remove the need for allocating on `clone` for `StableWaker` to still be used by the newly-constructed waker.
+The proposed technique is one of [`stabby`](https://github.com/ZettaScaleLabs/stabby)'s attempted techniques at providing `StableWaker`, discarded due to the difficulty of accessing `core::task::RawWakerVTable`'s original fields and the fact that it doesn't remove the need for allocating on `clone` for `StableWaker` to still be used by the newly-constructed waker.

 [waker_getters](https://github.com/rust-lang/rust/issues/87021) states the difficulty of passing wakers across the FFI boundary as its motivation, but doesn't address the issue of calling convention.
 The current state of its implementation doesn't provide accessors all the way to the v-table, whose layout isn't `#[repr(C)]` either.